Elflare/ACGN-Sorter/README.en.md

 ## New Feature: AI Personalized Commentary

 After the final ranking is generated, the **AI Review** module provides an auto-generated comment based on your results.
-You can copy this formatted text and send it to an AI chatbot (like ChatGPT or Gemini) for a personalized review.
+You can copy this formatted text and send it to an AI chatbot for a personalized review.

 ---